himanshu-setia/myKeystone/doc/source/configuration.rst

 -----------------------------------

-Keystone provides an optional extension that adds the capability to assign roles on a project or domain that, rather than affect the project or domain itself, are instead inherited to the project subtree or to all projects owned by that domain.
+Keystone provides an optional extension that adds the capability to assign roles on a project or account that, rather than affect the project or account itself, are instead inherited to the project subtree or to all projects owned by that account.
 This extension is disabled by default, but can be enabled by including the following in ``keystone.conf``:

 .. code-block:: ini